Ulises-Rosas/OBc/README.md

 # OBIS/BOLD comparisons (OBc)

-**Warning:** These shells only work inside the installed repository

 These shells generate check list with currently accepted names of species from [OBIS database](http://iobis.org/) and these names are both compared and matched with check list with currently accepted names of species from [BOLD database](http://www.boldsystems.org/).
 The [WoRMS database](http://www.marinespecies.org/) is used for validating species names.

 Software requierements: